-- As IN, OUT, or INOUT host variables in executable SQLJ statements and in - As return values from stored function calls - As column types in iterator declarations
+- As IN, OUT, or INOUT host variables in executable SQLJ statements and in INTO-lists - As return values from stored function calls - As column types in iterator declarations

-See Also: Oracle Database IDBC Developer's Guide and Reference for more information about LOBs and BFILEs and use of supported stream APIs.
+See Also: Oracle Database JDBC Developer's Guide and Reference for more information about LOBs and BFILEs and use of supported stream APIs.

-You can manipulate LOBs by using methods defined in the BLOB and CLOB classes, which is recommended, or by using the procedures and functions defined in the DBMS_LOB PL/SQL package.
+You can manipulate LOBs by using methods defined in the BLOB and CLOB classes, which is recommended, or by using the procedures and functions defined in the DBMS\LOB PL/SQL package.
 All procedures and functions defined in this package can be called by SQLJ programs.

-You can manipulate BFILEs by using methods defined in the BFILE class, which is recommended, or by using the file-handling routines of the DBMS_LOB package.
+You can manipulate BFILEs by using methods defined in the BFILE class, which is recommended, or by using the file-handling routines of the DBMS\LOB package.

-Using methods of the BLOB, CLOB, and BFILE classes in a Java application is more convenient than using the DBMS_LOB package and may also lead to faster execution in some cases.
+Using methods of the BLOB, CLOB, and BFILE classes in a Java application is more convenient than using the DBMS\LOB package and may also lead to faster execution in some cases.